 Built in 1900 ~ Renovated in 2016

 Immediately we cleared off or trimmed up much of the overgrown trees and shrubs, removed two large trees, and took down the dilapidated fence around the back yard.
-We then shifted to the front porch where the brick work was repaired and then we removed the rotten porch flooring and replaced with pine tongue and groove to match the original as closely as possible.
-The team from Equity Builders & Renovation were then able to rebuild the front porch working off of the only picture we had showing how it looked before.
-They did a wonderful job and were great at paying attention to the small details.
-Just FYI, all of these exterior structural changes first had to be approved by the City of Spartanburg since Hampton Heights is in an historic district.
-We then had the entire exterior prepped and painted while we focused on refinishing the doors and hardware.
+We then shifted our focus to the front porch where the brick work was repaired, and then we removed the rotten porch flooring and replaced with pine tongue and groove to match the original as closely as possible.
+Next on the to-do list was to rebuild the front porch working off of the only picture we had showing how it looked before.
+The contractors did a wonderful job and were great at paying attention to the small details.
+We then had the entire exterior of the house prepped and painted while we focused on refinishing the doors and hardware.
 Once all of the exterior renovations were complete, we were able to sell the home to a couple who took on the interior renovations themselves and are happily living in this beautiful home today.

 Our ideal clients believes that historic homes are worth saving and are willing to invest the extra time and money to not only renovate the home, but also to preserve it.
 If you feel that way and are ready to get started on yours, let's talk.

 Hang out with me in Stories for all the